HOW TO: TIPS & TRICKS

 NATURAL COCOA POWDER VS DUTCH COCOA POWDER

 What’s the difference between the two!?
+Can you substitute Dutch cocoa powder for nautral cocoa powder?
 Let’s find out.

-In my early baking days, I just looked for the word “cocoa’ and didn’t worry to much what came after or before it.
+In my early baking days, I just looked for the word “cocoa” and didn’t worry too much what came after or before it.
 I thought that dutch process cocoa powder was just a better quality cocoa because it was usually more expensive and had a darker colour – I was very wrong.

 Have you ever wondered what the difference was?